GSG-CF05/ToDoList-saeedmadi/README.md

   - user can create a task.
   - user can edit task .
   - user can delete task .
-  - user can update task .
+  - user can update on task . .
-  - user can delete all tasks .

 ## Live Link : https://gsg-cf05.github.io/ToDoList-saeedmadi/